Reasons for Swim Advisories or Beach Closures

 Dangerous currents are expected.
 This may include large waves and strong currents, including rip currents.
 Dangerous currents often form around sturctures or from the combination of high winds and high water levels.
 A Coastal Hazard Statement is often released by the National Weathe Service.

 Lab results indicate elevated levels of E. coli bacteria in nearshore water.
 Levels higher than recreational water quality standards or guidelines require either a swim advisory or a beach closure, depending on the levels found.
 Bacteria levels can fluctuate over several hours and since conventional lab analyses take 18-24 hours, results may not be reflective of present bacteria levels.
 At some locations, however, rapid lab tests are routinely conducted, with only a 2-4 hour lag.

 The results of a predictive model, based on historical observations, indicate a high probability that E. coli levels exceed recreational water quality standards or guidelines.
 Nowcast predictions are based on a combination of factors correlated to water quality, such as rainfall, wave height, water clarity, nearby river discharge, and lake currents.
 The advisory or closure is preemptive, since lab results will not be immediately available.

-The reason for the posted advisory or closure is not otherwise covered by the above categories.
-For example, high waves or excessive algae might be the reason for a closure or advisory.
+The reason for the posted advisory or closure is not covered by any other listed category.
+For example, closures due to construction or high water levels.
 In such cases, a narrative explanation is submitted, but is not included in daily notification alerts.
 These are available after the close of the beach season on EPA's Beach Advisory and Closing On-line Notification (BEACON) system.

 An ongoing or recent rainfall event (for example, within the past 24 hours) may increase the likelihood of unhealthy water quality conditions due to urban stormwater runoff, agricultural runoff, and/or sewage discharges.
 The advisory or closure is preemptive since lab results will not be immediately available.